 Just as is the case with your teeth, accumulation of plaque and tartar in your pet’s mouth can lead to tooth decay, gum disease and other problems.

 You can extend the benefits of cleaning by implementing a regime of dental care at home.
 Daily brushing and antibacterial sprays and rinses can have significant impact.
 Food and treats are available that are designed to reduce the accumulation of plaque.
-Ask the staff at Affordable Animal Hospital in Echo Park for suggestions.
+Ask the staff for suggestions.

 Cats and dogs have teeth whose roots can go deep into surrounding bone.
 Extracting is more complicated that extracting human teeth.